credmark/credmark-model-framework-py/docs/source/components.md

 price = self.context.run_model('price', token, return_type=credmark.cmf.types.Price)
 ```

+(web3_section)=

 ### Web3

 `context.web3` will return a configured web3 instance with the default block set to the block number of context.

-The web3 providers are determined from the environment variables as described in the configuration section above.
-Currently users will need to use their own alchemy account (or other web3 provider) to access web3 functionality.
+The web3 providers are determined from the environment variables as described in the [credmark_dev](credmark_dev) docs.
+Currently, during development, model developers will need to use their own alchemy account (or other web3 provider) to access web3 functionality.
+When a model is deployed, it automatically uses a Credmark web3 provider.

 (contract_section)=